What is Psychological Assessment?

 What's the difference between talking to a therapist and talking to my friend about my problems?

 While your friendships are mutually beneficial, the therapeutic relationship is designed to benefit you as the client and exists solely to perpetuate your growth.
-Your therapist is unbiased, nonjudgmental, and focused on your emotional world and can provide you with valuable insight.
+Your therapist is a trained and licensed mental health professional who is equipped to help you make meaning out of your past, present feelings, and experiences, and provide you with tools to make key changes in your life.
+Your therapist is not only professionally trained and knowledgeable, but also unbiased, nonjudgmental, and focused on your emotional world and will provide you with valuable insight.
 Every session is completely confidential, therefore you won't have to worry about the information you share becoming public knowledge.
-Your therapist is also a trained and licensed mental health professional who is equipped to help you make meaning out of your past, present feelings, and experiences, and provide you with tools to make key changes in your life.

 What exactly goes on during a therapy session?